rcgsheffield/Sheffield_RCC_Docs/pilot/data-ingress.rst

         From the left hand side of this new menu go to the ``SSH - Authentication`` tab and under the text box for ``Private key file:`` click on the ``...`` button to open a file selection prompt.
         This will allow you to select the private key ``.ppk`` file you generated in the steps above.

+        With those filled you should now be able to log into the SFTP service.

     .. group-tab:: Mac/Linux

         We don't yet have specific guidance on connecting to the SFTP service via Mac or Linux machines,